About

 Music on the Mountain

 Another popular event during summers and fall in Glenwood Springs is the Music on the Mountain event at Glenwood Caverns Adventure Park on top of Iron Mountain.
-For several years, the Caverns has teamed up with Lift Up to offer a free tram ride (after 4pm) for a can of food to fill our local pantry.
-“Can for a Tram!”
-Guests can upgrade the tram ride value to a Funday pass which include two cave tours and unlimited rides on the attractions.
-Two Sundays provide a Salsa night and a Christian night which is popular with locals in the Roaring Fork area.
+The Caverns has partnered with several non-profit organizations each Music on the Mountain event.
+All $5 event fees after 4pm, go to the non-profit sponsored for the event.
+Guests can upgrade the gondola to a Funday ticket which includes two cave tours and unlimited rides on the attractions.

 Fourth of July is a favorite time at Two Rivers Park in Glenwood.
-Depending on a seasonal weather conditions, you might just see an outstanding display of fireworks over the Colorado River.
+Depending on a seasonal weather conditions, you might just see an outstanding light show over the Colorado River.
 Folks bring their bbq favorites for dinner and stay for the works.
 Good time to be had by all!